tregor/epub/README.md

 - Support for adding additional metadata
 - Improved error handling

-## Contribute

-Contributions are always welcome!
-Please read the [contribution guidelines](CONTRIBUTING.md) first.

 ## License

 The EPub Generator is proprietary software.
-See the [license file](LICENSE.md) for more information.
+See the [license file](LICENSE) for more information.

 ## Copyright